-ARTICLE 2: Powers, Duties and Responsibilities
+ARTICLE 2 Powers, Duties, and Responsibilities

-§ 10320.
+§ 1034010320.
 Appeals Board Decisions and Orders.

-The following orders, decisions and awards shall be issued only by a panel of the Appeals Board or the Appeals Board acting en banc:
+In accordance with Labor Code Section 115, tThe following orders, decisions and awards shall be issued only by the a panel of the Appeals Board or the Appeals Board acting en banc:

-- (a) Any order, including a final, interim or interlocutory order, made more than 15 days after a petition for reconsideration is filed unless allowed by rule 10961. - (b) All orders dismissing, denying or granting petitions for reconsideration.

-- (c) All decisions after reconsideration that terminate proceedings on reconsideration, including, but not limited to, findings, orders, awards, orders approving or disapproving a Compromise and Release, orders allowing or disallowing a lien and orders for dismissal. - (d) All orders dismissing, denying or granting petitions for removal and all orders pertaining to removal. - (e) All orders in disciplinary proceedings pursuant to Labor Code section 4907. - (f) Decisions on remittitur. - (g) Orders disqualifying a workers' compensation judge under Labor Code section 5311.
+- (a) Any order, including a final, interim, or interlocutory order, made more than 15 days after a petition for reconsideration is filed unless allowed by rule 10861. - (b)(a) All orders dismissing, denying and or granting petitions for reconsideration. and decisions thereon. - (c)(φ) All decisions after reconsideration that terminate proceedings on reconsideration, including, but not limited to, findings, orders, awards, orders approving or disapproving a eCompromise and rRelease, orders allowing or disallowing a lien, and orders for dismissal. - (d) All orders dismissing, denying or granting petitions for removal and all orders pertaining to removal. - (e) (d) Except for sanctions and contempt, orders in disciplinary proceedings against attorneys or other agents.
+All orders in disciplinary proceedings pursuant to Labor Code section 4907. - (f)(e) Decisions on remittitur. - (g)(f) Orders disqualifying a workers' compensation judge under Labor Code Section 5311.